-- In an example where the value of n is 5, the possible values of l are 0, 1, 2, 3, and 4.
+- In another example where the value of n is 5, the possible values of l are 0, 1, 2, 3, and 4.
 If l = 3, then there are a total of three angular nodes in the atom.

 Magnetic Quantum Number

 The total number of orbitals in a subshell and the orientation of these orbitals are determined by the magnetic quantum number.
-It is denoted by ml.
+It is denoted by the symbol ‘ml’.
 This number yields the projection of the angular momentum corresponding to the orbital along a given axis.

 The value of the magnetic quantum number is dependant on the value of the azimuthal (or orbital angular momentum) quantum number.
 For a given value of l, the value of ml ranges between the interval -l to +l.
 Therefore, it indirectly depends on the value of n.